The country music theorem

 Alternative

-This proof works “backward”, starting with the desired conclusion.
+This proof works “backward”, starting with the desired conclusion (the goal).
 It transforms the assumptions into the ones expected, step-by-step removing ones that are not desired.
 It is also possible to work “forward”, starting with the expected assumptions, e.g.

 ((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))})) => ((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))}))